tytydraco/yessleep/out/A_Malaysian_Ghost_Story__The_Mysterious_Breath.md

 With Halloween around the corner, I thought what a better time to share a few personal experiences on here.
 So here goes...

-This incident goes a long way back to the 1990s.
+This incident goes a long way back to the early 90s.
 I was 16 years old then.
 Interestingly enough, it occurred in what seemed to be the most unlikely of places... in a church somewhere in Petaling Jaya!

 I had attended one of those teen church camps which usually lasted for 3 days or so.
 There had been a couple of activities arranged leading up to the last day, where we all had different tasks assigned.
 Me, I was responsible for controlling the light switches, and had a set of cues to follow for the night event.